Ebimsv/Torch-Linguist/Readme.md

   4. Data Requirements: Transformers often require large amounts of training data to achieve optimal performance.
 Pretraining on large-scale corpora, such as in the case of pretrained transformer models like GPT and BERT, is common to leverage the power of transformers effectively.

+For more information, please refer to the [The Transformer Architecture](https://d2l.ai/chapter_attention-mechanisms-and-transformers/transformer.html) chapter in the "Dive into Deep Learning" documentation.

 Despite these limitations, transformer models have revolutionized the field of natural language processing and language modeling.
 Their ability to capture long-range dependencies and contextual understanding has significantly advanced the state of the art in various language-related tasks, making them a prominent choice for many applications.

 </details>

 # Step 3: Choose the appropriate method